What is hot sauce?

 - You can choose the level of heat you want by picking the right type of chilli

 Which hot sauce should I try first?

-Valentina's salsa muy picante, or extra hot sauce, is designed to add fiery heat to your cooking.
-It’s made from árbol chillies, which rank between 15,000 and 30,000 units on the Scoville scale of chilli heat.
+Valentina's salsa picante, or hot sauce, is designed to add a citrus heat to your cooking.
+It’s made from puya and serrano chilli peppers making it a medium heat.

-Cholula’s Chipotle Hot Sauce is a smoky, fiery, sweet table condiment – fantastic on barbecued meat and fish, or homemade Mexican tacos.
-Drizzle a little over a pepperoni pizza to really spice things up!
+Cholula’s Original Hot Sauce is a storecupboard staple for any hot sauce fan – try it drizzled over Mexican eggs, or add a little over a pizza to really spice things up!
 The sauce is gluten-free and suitable for vegans.

 'Shichi' translates as seven, referring to the rich list of ingredients used to create this dry spice blend: chilli pepper, orange peel, black sesame and white sesame seed, Japanese pepper, ginger and seaweed.
 Delicious with white fish.

 Don't be put off by the vibrant green colour of this bottle - in terms of hot sauce, this is quite a mild one.
 Use on faijtas and enchiladas, and everything in between.